 Puppies are adorable, but they do grow up, and puppies are also a lot of work, I learned.
 Soon we began considering an adult dog instead of a puppy and learning more about rescue dogs.
 Today I’m sharing everything we learned, including some pros and cons many people overlook.

-Lulu is the first dog I’ve ever had, so I knew very little about having a dog before we got Lulu.
-Growing up I had pet hamsters, and at one point, two goldfish.
+I knew very little about having a dog before we got Lulu.
+Lulu is the first dog I’ve ever had.
+Growing up, I had pet hamsters, and at one point, two goldfish.
 My husband, on the other hand, did have larger pets growing up.
 At one point he had a pet cat and later, a pet dog.

 Pros and Cons of Adopting a Rescue Dog

 We were both commuting to work, averaging 10 to 12 hour days, and could not come home from work during the day to tend to the puppy.
 A puppy could not be left alone for that long.
 If we were to adopt a puppy we would need to invest in a dog walker or someone to talk the dog out during the day for bathroom breaks.